liadkeller/Assembler-20465/TO DO.md

 #First Loop

-* taking care of BLANK or NOTE or DATA or STRING or EXTERN
+* taking care of BLANK or NOTE or EXTERN

-* Error file, To fix & to check file (EVERYTHING IS ALLOCATION FREE)
+* Error file, To fix & to check file

-#main:

-* taking care of BLANK or NOTE or DATA or STRING or EXTERN

-* canceling 'getWordsNum' - to finish
+#Functions

+getFirst/secndAddressing

+isData

+isStr

+finish addData

+countWords

 #table:

 * check what 'NUM2' addressing is

-#analysis:

-functions -

-getFirst/secndAddressing
+#symbolsTable

+#binarycodeTable